 Occupational safety, health, and environment

 Processing glass fiber reinforced concrete generates mineral dust.
 Appropriate dust-reduction measures must be taken, such as point extraction, wet methods, and personal protective equipment.
 Cut edges can be sharp; hand protection and controlled breaking are important.
-During deconstruction, limit emissions and sort material streams cleanly; glass fiber reinforced concrete is mineral and—depending on local regulations—can be processed or returned to the construction materials cycle as aggregate.
+During deconstruction, limit emissions and sort material streams cleanly; glass fiber reinforced concrete is mineral and – depending on local regulations – can be processed or returned to the construction materials cycle as aggregate.
 Legal requirements and approvals are project- and location-specific.

 Quality assurance and test methods

-To ensure performance, material and component tests are carried out, for example flexural tests on plates, density and moisture tests, freeze–thaw and thermal cycling tests.
+To ensure performance, material and component tests are carried out, for example flexural tests on plates, density and moisture tests, freeze-thaw and thermal cycling tests.
 Established test procedures exist for spray-up and premix products.
 In the project, tolerances, surface features, and fastening details should be verified by mock-ups and approval tests.
+Where relevant, on-site checks such as torque verification of fixings, pull-out tests on anchors, and moisture measurements prior to sealing support reliable performance.

 Sustainability and circularity